[Interview] EU top diplomat should 'ask about Putin's palace'

 EU top diplomat should 'ask about Putin's palace'

-EU foreign relations chief Josep Borrell should needle Russia about president Vladimir Putin's private palace when he is in Moscow next week, Zhanna Nemstova, a Russian activist has told EUobserver.
+EU foreign relations chief Josep Borrell should needle Russia about president Vladimir Putin's private palace when he is in Moscow next week, Zhanna Nemstova, a Russian activist, has told EUobserver.

 "It's worth asking all those whom he [Borrell] will meet about Putin's palace," she said.